Atomic veteran

-An atomic veteran is a veteran who was exposed to ionizing radiation while present in the site of a nuclear explosion during their active duty.
+An atomic veteran is a veteran who was exposed to ionizing radiation while present in the site of a nuclear explosion during active duty.
 The U.S. Department of Veterans Affairs defines an atomic veteran "who, as part of his or her military service: Participated in an above-ground nuclear test, 1945–1962; or was part of the U.S. military occupation forces in/around Hiroshima/Nagasaki before 1946; or was held as a POW in or near Hiroshima or Nagasaki (certain cases)."

-Atomic veterans also includes service personnel from other nations, including the United Kingdom, Australia, New Zealand, France, China, and Russia who were similarly exposed during their active service.
+Atomic veterans also include service personnel from other nations, including the United Kingdom, Australia, New Zealand, France, China, and Russia, who were similarly exposed during their active service.

 United States

 Recognition

-On July 15, 2021, President Joe Biden declared July 16, 2021 as "National Atomic Veterans Day" via presidential proclamation.
+On July 15, 2021, President Joe Biden issued a presidential proclamation declaring July 16, 2021, the 76th anniversary of the Trinity test, as "National Atomic Veterans Day".

 Affected veterans

 The Defense Threat Reduction Agency's Nuclear Test Personnel Review has maintained a database of participants and radiation dose reconstructions since 1978.
 Dose reconstructions are used by the United States Department of Veterans Affairs (VA) to evaluate and decide veterans' claims filed under the provisions of Public Law (PL) 98-542 and implementing regulations in Title 38 of the Code of Federal Regulations, part 3.311.

-John Smitherman (1928-1983), was a navy sailor involved in the 1946 Bikini Atoll nuclear explosions, which resulted in extensive radioactive contamination of the area.
-Cancer of the lymphatic system, and two leg amputations, resulted for Smitherman, who became president of the National Association of Atomic Veterans.
-Smitherman featured in Robert Stone's documentary film Radio Bikini, which was nominated for an Academy Award in 1988.
+John Smitherman was a Navy sailor involved in the 1946 Bikini Atoll nuclear explosions, which resulted in extensive radioactive contamination of the area.
+Smitherman was diagnosed with lymphatic system cancer, underwent two leg amputations, and later became president of the National Association of Atomic Veterans.
+Smitherman was featured in Robert Stone's documentary film Radio Bikini, which was nominated for an Academy Award in 1988.

+Multiple veterans unveiled first-hand accounts of above-ground nuclear tests in the short film directed by Morgan Knibbe.
+The veterans recall the traumatic experience of watching an atomic explosion occur only a few miles from their position.
+From their recounting of the story, the soldiers had no idea what they were being tested for until the bomb exploded.
+The group interviewed in the video was sent out in standard military gear, consisting of a utility jacket, helmet, and gas mask.
+These men were sworn to secrecy or suffer a $10,000 fine or 10 years in prison and suffer from a multitude of health problems that stem from ionizing radiation.